ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A law of `MonadReader` is that the `S` cannot change between invocations, i.e.
-`ask >> ask === ask`.
-For our usecase, this is to say that the configuration is
-read once.
-If we decide later that we want to reload configuration every time we
-need it, e.g. allowing us to change the token without restarting the
-application, we can reintroduce `ConfigReader` which has no such law.

 Hukum dari `MonadReader` adalah `S` tidak boleh berubah diantara tiap pemanggilan.
 Sebagai contoh, `ask >> ask === ask`.
 Untuk penggunaan `MonadReader` pada program
 kita, kita hanya perlu membaca konfigurasi kita satu kali saja.
 Bila kita ingin
 memuat ulang konfigurasi tiap kali kita membutuhkannya, misalkan agar kita dapat
 mengubah token tanpa harus menjalankan ulang aplikasi, kita dapat memperkenalkan
 `ConfigReader` yang tidak mempunyai hukum semacam ini.

-In our OAuth 2.0 implementation we could first move the `Monad` evidence onto the
-methods:

 Pada implementasi OAuth 2.0 kita, kita dapat memindah `Monad` ke metoda: